-We treat people of all ages and from all walks of life.
-At Butterfield Osteopathy we specialise in Women’s Health, Cranial Osteopathy & Osteopathy for Children.
+We are an award-winning osteopathic clinic and we treat people of all ages and from all walks of life.
+At Butterfield Osteopathy we treat adults but we also specialise in Cranial Osteopathy for all ages & Osteopathy for Children.

 What is an Osteopath?

 An N1, N17, N4, N5, E8, & E5 Osteopath uses their clinical knowledge together with their highly skilled sense of touch, known as palpation, to diagnose and treat people.
 Osteopaths are primary health care practitioners and recognised as Allied Health Professionals by Public Health England with a statutory regulatory body, The General Osteopathic Council.
 All Osteopaths practising in the UK have undergone rigorous clinical training for 4 to 5 years.